icon-project/grants-program/templates/yymmdd-project-proposal.md

 ### Deliverable conformance agreement

-_In order for your project to be funded, you are agreeing to conform to the best practices of software or product development as explained by the sources above._
+__In order for your project to be funded, you are agreeing to conform to the best practices of software, product development, and professional conduct as explained by the sources above.__